Here are two very interesting updates to my recent articles at Evolution News on alleged Ediacaran animals and the Cambrian Explosion.

 In my article (Bechly 2018b) about the iconic and enigmatic Ediacaran organism Dickinsonia, I showed why in spite of new biomarker evidence presented by Bobrovskiy et al. (2018), Dickinsonia is unlikely to be an animal.
 Such evidence-based skepticism is of course not greatly appreciated in Darwinist circles and provoked a response.

-At the Peaceful Science forum, an anonymous atheist and self-professed blogging graduate student (evograd 2018), who obviously lacks sufficient expertise as well as some reading comprehension, criticized my article with a red herring quibble about two of six references that Bobrovskiy et al. quoted (which I actually never disputed), while ignoring all real arguments.
+At the Peaceful Science forum, an anonymous atheist and self-professed blogging graduate student (evograd 2018), criticized my article with a red herring quibble about two of six references that Bobrovskiy et al. quoted (which I actually never disputed), while ignoring all real arguments.
 Just read my article and compare it with his criticism to decide for yourself if it has any merit.
-Anyway, this young know-it-all then triumphantly proclaimed:
+Anyway, this critic then triumphantly proclaimed:

 The relevant context here is that the authors were specifically testing the animal affinity for Dickinsonia against other hypotheses of a lichen fungi affinity or a giant protist affinity.
 By ruling out lichen fungi and giant protist affinities, the only remaining plausible option is that Dickinsonia is an animal.